What you need to know

 - Interpersonal skills: Sports marketers must deal with a range of people in different roles, both inside and outside the organization.

 - Organizational skills: Sports marketers must manage their time and budget efficiently while directing and motivating staff members.

 The average pay for all marketing, advertising and promotions managers, including sports marketers, in the United States ranges from $77,680 to more than $208,000 as of May 2021.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all marketing, advertising and promotions managers, including sports marketers, is projected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
+Overall employment of all marketing, advertising and promotions managers, including sports marketers, is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Sports marketing campaigns are expected to continue to be essential as sports related organizations seek to maintain and expand their market share.
 Sports marketers will be needed to plan, direct, and coordinate advertising and promotional campaigns.